TheFieryMoth/aneurysm/terminal.md

 `pip3 install xyz`

-This will download the requested package to your Python environment.
+This will download the requested package onto your Python environment.

 **Note: Some sites might tell you to install a package with pip.
-On Lambda, *you MUST use pip3*!!!**
+On Lambda, *you MUST use pip3*!**